Swagger UI

 3.3 Testing with Swagger UI

-Furthermore, there is a try-it-out button.
-After you have pressed this button you will see a button called Execute appear.
+Furthermore, there is a "try-it-out" button.
+After you press this button, a button called Execute will appear.

 crashcourse-api-gateway-swagger-ui--swagger-ui-execute-try-it-out.png